TestingResearchIllinois/NonDex/README.md

 </project>
 ```

-To find if you have bad tests, run:
+To find if you have flaky tests, run:

     mvn nondex:nondex